Can I Claim My Boyfriend or Girlfriend as a Dependent on My Tax Return?

 To qualify as a dependent, your significant other must have lived with you for at least one calendar year.
 If you lived together for a shorter time, you cannot claim your significant other as a dependent.

-According to the IRS dependent rules, your boyfriend or girlfriend must have earned less than $4,700 during the 2023 tax year if you want to claim them as a dependent.
-If your partner earned more than $4,700 in 2023, they have essentially earned enough to prove to the IRS that they can care for themselves financially.
+According to the IRS dependent rules, your boyfriend or girlfriend must have earned less than $4,700 during the 2023 tax year or $5,050 for the 2024 tax year if you want to claim them as a dependent.
+If your partner earned more than the limit, they have essentially earned enough to prove to the IRS that they can care for themselves financially.
 Even if you live with your partner and pay most of the bills, if your significant other earned more than the threshold in a year, you won’t be able to claim your boyfriend or girlfriend as a dependent on your tax return.

 3. You must provide more than 50% of their financial support.